themanojdesai/python-a2a/README.md

 3. **Progressive Enhancement**: Start simple and add complexity only as needed

-The architecture consists of five main components:
+The architecture consists of seven main components:

 - **Models**: Data structures representing A2A messages, tasks, and agent cards
-- **Client**: Components for sending messages to A2A agents
+- **Client**: Components for sending messages to A2A agents and managing agent networks
 - **Server**: Components for building A2A-compatible agents
 - **MCP**: Tools for implementing Model Context Protocol servers and clients
+- **Workflow**: Engine for orchestrating complex agent interactions
 - **Utils**: Helper functions for common tasks
+- **CLI**: Command-line interface for interacting with agents

 ## 🗺️ Use Cases